 Particularly with live streams where you’re not unlike an edited video where, you know, the editor may zoom you in and out.
 You’re kind of more static.
 You kind of just in one place for the most part unless, you know, of course, if you have different cameras and you’re doing different angles, but that really isn’t necessary I find with live streams.

-So that’s the first tip is to go halves.
+That’s the first tip is to go halves.
 Do you have to have it perfectly in ruler line in the centre?
 No, you don’t.
 It’s just a guideline to kind of, you know, give you something to work with.

-So the second tip that I have, and this is the one I thought was a little bit over-complicated because it was applying rules of photography and design, but I’m going to simplify it the best that I can.
+The second tip that I have, and this is the one I thought was a little bit over-complicated because it was applying rules of photography and design, but I’m going to simplify it the best that I can.

 Now the rule of thirds, it’s a photography/design theory is that you, you may have this already on your camera, but it divides your screen into thirds, both vertically and horizontally, and you’re supposed to put your subject or, you know, the person you’re filming their eyes at the intersection of these lines.

-So I would be like here, right?
+I would be like here, right?
 And for me, it doesn’t quite work.
 It’s not perfect.
 It’s not a perfect rule, which I find it a little bit complicated.

-So it looks a little something– that’s not too bad.
+It looks a little something– that’s not too bad.
 It may look little something like this and this is okay, but like, you’re not maximising the space here.
 And typically like, all this action is happening with your hands here.

 Try to have it so you’ve got about two fingers, two to three, three max, two fingers between your head and the top of the frame.
 And that’s kind of where you want to have it.

 Watch your head space.
 Don’t have too much space above your head because you want to maximise that space.
 Zoom, zoom it so that, you know, you’re not putting too much space and you can make more use of the space like here.